buk7456/FreeTX/doc/faq.md

 ## Frequently asked questions
+### Where do i start?
+Preferably with the simulation to test out the features before committing your time and effort building the actual hardware.
+Also please note that this project is not suitable for beginners.

 ### Where are the mechanical CAD files?
 As this is a DIY project, I did not make any detailed mechanical CAD, only a plan layout for the front